matter-labs/zksync/docs/providers.md

 `HTTPTransport` and `WSTransport` classes are used to implement details of communication, but usually you don't need to deal with this objects directly.

+`ETHProxy` class is used to simplify some communication with Ethereum network.

 # class SyncProvider

 ## static async newWebsocketProvider